giampaolo/giampaolo.github.io/content/about.rst

         <br />
     </div>

 My name is Giampaolo Rodola.
 I'm a passionate Python developer who loves writing open source libraries for fun.
 I'm mostly known for being the author of `psutil`_.
 I am also a senior consultant and freelancer.
-Below is a list of my contribution to the world.
+Below is a list of my contributions to the world.

 Talks
 -----